| Galaxies: Galaxy topicsJets, accretion, outflows

 minutes) can explain the optical afterglow.
 Some other models may involve episodic jets produced by an unknown type of object (e.g. episodic

-accretion of black hole). |
+accretion of black hole). | | | TAOS detected the early

 stage of the optical afterglow of a GRB just about 10 min